How Do You Diagnose MS?

 How to Test for MS: Tools Doctors Use

 While there is no one definitive MS test, physicians use the following tools to help in diagnosing MS in patients:

 MRI: MRI is the best imaging technology to detect scarring or MS plaques in different parts of the central nervous system (CNS).
 This test can also distinguish old MS plaques from those that are currently active or new.

 Visual Evoked Potential (VEP): Evoked potential (EP) tests record the nervous system’s electrical response to stimulation to isolated sensory pathways – such as visual, auditory or general sensory.
 Because slowed response time is a result of damage to myelin, EPs can often find the existence of scarring along nerve pathways, something neurological exams may miss.
 Visual evoked potentials are found to be most useful in confirming MS diagnosis.

-Blood Tests: Currently, there are no definitive blood tests for diagnosis, but they can be used to rule out other conditions that may mimic MS symptoms, including Lyme disease, collagen-vascular diseases, rare hereditary disorders and acquired immune deficiency syndrome (AIDS).
+Blood Tests: Currently, there are no definitive blood tests for diagnosing MS, but they can be used to rule out other conditions that may mimic MS symptoms, including Lyme disease, collagen-vascular diseases, rare hereditary disorders and acquired immune deficiency syndrome (AIDS).